Cog-Creators/Red-Dashboard/README.md

 ## Credits
 I would like to thank the following, for all the contributions they have made that helped this become what it is today.
+* Predeactor, for setting up a huge amount of the documentation.
 * Cog Creators, for making such an amazing bot.
 * All the people who tested the dashboard, and gave feedback.
 * AppSeed, for creating a template that I use as the base for the Dashboard.